Berkeley-CS61B/website-fa23/materials/lab/lab05/index.md

 slow.
 While this is a contrived example, similar problems have plagued real world systems!

-For this reason, the `LinkedListDeque` that you build in Project 1A will be required to have a runtime that is independent of the size of the data structure.
+For this reason, the `LinkedListDeque` that you build in Project 1A was required to have a runtime that is independent of the size of the data structure.
 In other words, the last column will be some approximately constant value.